• Skip to primary navigation

 Storing And Reheating

-• You can store the potatoes in an air tight container.
+• You can store the potatoes in an air tight container for up to 5 days.
 I prefer glass containers.

 • When reheating the potatoes you have two options: